Chained Heat: Reception

 During its release the film came under fire from critics for its sexism and from gay rights activists for negative and stereotypical portrayals of lesbians as violent and predatory.
 A Variety review described it as "silly, almost campy" and judged Paul Nicholas to have "display[ed] little feel for the prison genre, emphasizing archaic sex-for-voyeurs scenes".
-As of February 2019, Chained Heats rating on Rotten Tomatoes is 56% positive reviews.
+As of August 2026, Chained Heats rating on Rotten Tomatoes is 63% positive, based on 8 reviews.

 The film was nominated for two Golden Raspberry Awards including Worst Actress for Linda Blair and won Worst Supporting Actress for Sybil Danning at the 4th Golden Raspberry Awards for her performances in this film and Hercules.

 Chained Heat (uncut and remastered edition) was released in 2011 in a "Women in Prison" DVD box set with Red Heat (1985) and Jungle Warriors (1984).

 Sequels

 In 1993, the sequel Chained Heat II, starring Brigitte Nielsen, Paul Koslo, Kimberley Kates and Kari Whitman was released.
 The film was directed by Lloyd A. Simandl and released in Canada.
 This was followed by the 1998 release of Chained Heat 3: Hell Mountain.
 The film stars Nicole Nieth, Kate Rodgers, and Bentley Mitchum and was directed by Mike Rhol from a screenplay by Chris Hyde.

 Both sequels bear little to no relation to the first film.